Hathersage: Economy

 Hathersage is a tourist destination because of the scenery of the Hope and Derwent valleys, its literary connections and easy access by train or road from Sheffield and Manchester.
 Its visitors come to swim (open-air heated swimming pool, with cafe open all year), climb (Stanage Edge, which with other nearby edges have been the nursery for many famous British rock and mountain climbers) or ramble in its river valleys or hillwalk on its open moors.
 Hathersage Moor is the site of the Carl Wark hillfort and Higger Tor; both are now within the Sheffield boundary.

 In 1990, the cutler David Mellor opened the Round Building built on the site of a former gasometer as a cutlery factory in the village.
 The building was designed by architect Sir Michael Hopkins.
 In 2007, an extension to the old retort house on the site was opened as a design museum.
 Mellor's wife, Fiona MacCarthy, continued to live in Hathersage.

 Hathersage has two business parks: Hathersage Business Park and Hathersage Hall Business Centre.

 Hathersage has three churches, one school and numerous community organisations.
 There is an annual gala, scarecrow building competition and well dressing in July.
 On 1 April 2015, Hathersage and Outseats, the two parishes that comprised the village, were replaced by a single new parish council, called Hathersage Parish Council.
 The population recorded at the 2011 Census was 1,433, although the parish council website says the village has a population of 2,000.

 Transport

 The village is served by Hathersage railway station on the trans-Pennine Hope Valley Line.
-Services run generally hourly in both directions between Sheffield and Manchester Piccadilly, operated by Northern Trains.
+Services run generally hourly in both directions between Sheffield and Manchester Piccadilly, operated mainly by Northern Trains.

-Hathersage is served by the 271 and 272 bus services on the Sheffield to Castleton route, which are operated by Hulley’s and First South Yorkshire.
+Hathersage is served by the 271 and 272 bus services on the Sheffield to Castleton route, which are operated by Hulley’s and First South Yorkshire, and by service 257 run by Andrews of Tideswell and South Pennine.